rajaashb/To-Do-List-App/README.md

 │

-├── todo.py          # Main Python file containing the app
+├── to-do list.py          # Main Python file containing the app

 ├── README.md        # You're reading it!

-└── screenshot.png   # A visual preview of the app
+└── screenshots.png   # A visual preview of the app

 ---------